mixxxdj/manual/source/chapters/user_interface.rst

    The Mixxx interface - Latenight skin

-This is the Latenight skin.
+This is the LateNight skin, PaleMoon color theme.
 It is the default skin supplied with Mixxx 2.3.
 There are a variety of other skins included with Mixxx.
 You should explore them all to figure out which one you prefer.
 This section will focus on Latenight only.